 - Join professional groups and expand your knowledge while receiving job updates

-- Join job related/college alumni groups and company career groups (such as our Careers at Intel EMEA Group) and see a wide range of job opportunities and mingle with professionals and more
+- Join job related/college alumni groups and company career groups and see a wide range of job opportunities and mingle with professionals and more

 Two great tips that you will want to consider: Employers can search for people and you may come up in their searches.
 Try to incorporate keywords that employers may search for in your profile.
 On LinkedIn you can search for others according to company, area, education, profession, management level – so if you come across a position of interest, search for people who may work there and might well be able to offer sound advice…you’ll be surprised by who you’ll run into and how helpful some of them will choose to be!